 2. The person shall determine that the packaging or container is an authorized packaging, including Part 173 requirements, and that it has been manufactured, assembled, and marked in accordance with…”

 Anyone packaging, labelling, or handling waste for pickup or signing pickup manifests should have their DOT: RMW certification, recommended to be taken every 3 years.
 Daniels Health offers this through our compliance portal.
 Ensure your staff is cross trained to uphold compliance - if only one team member is certified to sign waste manifests and they're out the day of the pickup - what then?

 [A number of specific guidelines and specifications are applicable.
 They are too lengthy to go into detail here, but suffice it to say that DOT specifications and standards regarding packaging must adhere to requirements, and the individual/s responsible for such packaging must comply with both federal as well as state regulations.]

-Remember, regulations vary state by state.
+Remember, medical waste regulations vary state by state.
 What does your state say?

 While the DOT is precise in defining its regulations, also be aware that state agencies also have their own recommendations, guidelines, and regulations that must also be followed.
 A number of state agencies may be involved in the storage, packaging, labeling, as well as transportation of infectious waste, microbiological waste, surgical waste, and so forth.